Gangascoob/F21GA_Coursework/Render/Readme.md

 The materials for the wheels were also fairly simple - A dark grey material with fairly high roughness and zero metallic for the tyres, and then a light grey, high metallic, low roughness material for the wheel structure to create a silvery metal look.

 ### Car Body
-As all great models do, the car body started as a cube.
-It was scaled lengthwise and loop cuts made to split the model into sections.
-Creating the nose was as simple as bevelling the end and moving that section down slightly.
+As most great models do, the car body started as a cube.
+It was scaled lengthwise and loop cuts made to split the model into 3 sections.
+Creating the nose was as simple as scaling down the end face of the front section and moving the section down slightly.
 The front wing was made by performing a number of loop cuts on the underside of the nose and extruding out a small rectangle downwards.
 From this, the wing itself could be extruded sideways as well as the wing's endplates.

-The back section was then
+The back section was then widened and a long strip of the middle extruded upwards to create an upside down T-shape.
+These would serve as the sidepods, roll hoop and engine cover.
+Many more loop cuts were made to allow finer tuning of the shape of the chassis.
+On reflection, I should have utilised the mirror modifier available in Blender, rather than creating it all at once - since, despite using the grid to try mirror things by look, there are bits of the model that aren't perfectly even.
+Additionally, the shape of the sidepods could have been done using the sculpting tool for a more realistic look, but that may have taken away from the semi-lowpoly feel of the models.

+## Stools